-I love classic cheesecake.
-In fact, I love ALL the cheesecakes!
-Mini cheesecakes with a graham cracker crust, a no-bake cheesecake, and these heavenly cheesecake brownies.
-I even make this cheesecake dip recipe when I need something quick!
+I love ALL the cheesecakes!
+From mini cheesecakes with a graham cracker crust to a no-bake cheesecake, and I even make this cheesecake dip recipe when I need something quick!

 Find the full printable recipe with specific measurements below.